mit-orcd/orcd-docs-edit/docs/software/python.md

 Pros

-- Environments can be created with any supported version of Python.
+- Environments can be created with any supported version of Python
-- Can install packages available through various conda channels as well as PyPI (packages installed with `pip`).
+- Can install packages available through various conda channels as well as PyPI (packages installed with `pip`)
-    - Conda channels include many system libraries, making packages with complicated dependencies easier to install.
+- Conda channels include many system libraries, making packages with complicated dependencies easier to install
 - Self-contained environments for each project help stay organized and avoid package dependency conflicts.
 For software development it allows you to keep better track of your package’s dependencies so others know what they need to install.

 Cons

-- Can not be set to build “on top of” the central installation packages, which means basic package will be re-installed in your home directory.
+- Can not be set to build “on top of” the central installation packages, which means basic package will be re-installed in your home directory
-- Can get very large and take up a lot of space in your home directory.
+- Can get very large and take up a lot of space in your home directory
-- It can sometimes be slower than other options.
+- It can sometimes be slower than other options

 ## Troubleshooting Python Package Issues